 They usually occur in the fetal/infantile and paediatri...

-Cystic lung disease can occur in a number pathological conditions.
+Cystic lung disease can occur in a number of pathological conditions.

-A lung cyst is an air filled structure with perceptible wall typically 1 mm in thickness but can be up to 4 mm.
+A lung cyst is a gas-filled structure with perceptible wall typically 1 mm in thickness but can be up to 4 mm.
 The diameter of a lung cyst is usually <1 cm.
-By definition lung cyst can be distinguished from cavity ...
+By conventional definition in the literature, a lung cy...

 The gamut for cystic lung disease is long, but includes: